DSACMS/repo-scaffolder/tier4/{{cookiecutter.project_slug}}/README.md

 HHS maintains an acknowledgements page to recognize your efforts on behalf of the American public, but you are also welcome to submit anonymously.

-For more information about our Security, Vulnerability, and Responsible Disclosure Policies, see [SECURITY.md](SECURITY.md).
+For more information about our Security, Vulnerability, and Responsible Disclosure Policies, see [SECURITY.md](SECURITY.md) as indicated in [LICENSE](LICENSE).

 ## Public domain